alcitech7-oss/evolution_api/README.md

 .
 The main logic for appointment handling is in sistema_agendamento.py.

 .
 The project is designed to be modular and easily extendable.
+## ✅ Project Status

+**Project validated and tested in a clean environment** (cloned from scratch).

+- ✔️ Dependencies successfully installed
+- ✔️ Core features validated
+- ✔️ Structure and documentation reviewed
+- ✔️ Ready for use and demonstration

+## 📌 Development History

+- **Initial structure:** Scheduling system with SQLite and AI
+- **Organization:** Modular code and documentation
+- **Documentation:** Updated README and added `requirements.txt`
+- **Final validation:** Project tested and validated from scratch

 🙏 Credits & Original Work
 This project was developed by alictech7-oss as a practical solution for automated scheduling.